aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Stars.md

 ## Remarks

-The sprite is the id 100 from the gui's atlas.
+The sprite is the id 100 from the gui's sprite sheet.
 Each sprite is childed to the [textholder](../../Notable%20local%20variable/textholder.md) and rendered with the following properties:

 * localScale: (0.5, 0.5, 0.5) or (0.5, 0.25, 0.5) when in a battle
 * No angles